vitessio/website/content/en/docs/user-guides/configuration-basic/troubleshooting.md

 If you see the following error string `The MySQL server is running with the --read-only option so it cannot execute this statement (errno 1290) (sqlstate HY000)` while trying to write to the primary, then it likely means that a previous `PlannedReparentShard` operation failed in the middle.

-Re-executing `PlannedReparentShard` against that master should fix the problem.
-If this operation fails with an error saying that there is no current master, you may have to issue an `EmergencyReparentShard` to safely elect a master.
+Re-executing `PlannedReparentShard` against that primary should fix the problem.
+If this operation fails with an error saying that there is no current primary, you may have to issue an `EmergencyReparentShard` to safely elect a primary.

 If `vtorc` is running, no action is needed because `vtorc` will notice this state and fix it in a safe manner.